The modular galaxy image simulation toolkit

 Depending on your setup, you may need to add either sudo to the start or –user to the end of this command as you normally do when pip installing packages.

-See INSTALL.md for full details including one dependency (FFTW) that is not pip installable, so you may need to install before running this command.
+See Installation Instructions for full details including one dependency (FFTW) that is not pip installable, so you may need to install before running this command.

 conda install -c conda-forge galsim

-The current released version of GalSim is version 2.1.
-To get the code, you can grab the tarball (or zip file) from
+To get the latest version of the code, you can grab the tarball (or zip file) from

 Also, feel free to fork the repository: